 The casual look of light jackets, such as windbreakers and trucker jackets were also a highlighted trend in the 90s.
 The trend actually started in the transitional period from the ‘80s into the ‘90s.
 These sporty jackets were light and casual and often paired with denim or bottoms with a similar texture to the jacket for an iconic aesthetic.
 Reflective surface and blocked colors are eye-catching on the street and now it is definitely back in trend.

-- Reflective Joggers by REHAB (This item is made with womenswear measurement.
-We recommend one size up for better and comfy fit)
+- Reflective Joggers by REHAB (This item is sold out.)

 4. The Bucket Hat